-If you encounter a skunk, back away slowly and quietly and you should be able to avoid getting sprayed since they don’t see very well and are unlikely to notice you unless you harass them.
-Skunks are used to being preyed upon from above (owls), so be careful not to frighten them.
+Because skunks don’t see very well, they are unlikely to notice you unless you harass them.
+If you encounter a skunk, back away slowly and quietly and you should be able to avoid getting sprayed.
+Skunks are used to being preyed upon from above by owls, so be careful not to frighten them.
 Signs that a skunk is about to spray include stamping the ground with her front feet, shaking her tail, and fluffing her fur.

 POSSIBLE CONFLICTS & SOLUTIONS